realworldocaml/book/book/concurrent-programming/README.md

 val uppercase_file : string -> unit Deferred.t = <fun>
 ```

-In the preceding code, we've dropped the parentheses around the
+Here, we've dropped the parentheses around the function on the
-function on the righthand side of the bind, and we didn't add a level
+righthand side of the bind, and we didn't add a level of indentation
-of indentation for the contents of that function.
-This is standard
+for the contents of that function.
+This is standard practice for using
-practice for using the infix `bind` operator. [bind function]{.idx}
+the infix `bind` operator. [bind function]{.idx}

 Now let's look at another potential use of `bind`.
 In this case, we'll write
 a function that counts the number of lines in a file: